Appverse-Archive/appverse-docs/README.md

     Copyright (c) 2012 GFT Appverse, S.L., Sociedad Unipersonal.

-     This Source  Code Form  is subject to the  terms of  the Appverse Public License Version 2.0  (“APL v2.0”).
-If a copy of  the APL  was not  distributed with this file, You can obtain one at <http://www.appverse.mobi/licenses/apl_v2.0.pdf>.
+     This Source  Code Form  is subject to the  terms of  the Appverse Public License Version 2.0  ("APL v2.0").
+If a copy of  the APL  was not  distributed with this file, You can obtain one at <http://appverse.org/legal/appverse-license/>.

      Redistribution and use in  source and binary forms, with or without modification, are permitted provided that the  conditions  of the  AppVerse Public License v2.0